joaduo/smoothtest/README.md

 ## How to use smoothtest

-The main utility is the `autotest` command.
-This command monitors your project's files and you unittest files for changes, it will trigger reloading and rerunning tests when a file changes.
+The main utility is the `smoothtest` command.
+This command monitors your project's files and your unittest files for changes, it will trigger reloading and rerunning tests when a file changes.
 This means you can work in your code and see how tests are affected automatically.
 You can select a group of tests files to be monitored - that trigger partial reloads of those same modules -  and an group of files or directories to trigger full reloads of the project.

 It also provides a ipython UI interface to modify certain values and re-test.

 Do
 ```
-python -m smoothtest.autotest.Command
+smoothtest
 ```
 To enter the Ipython UI without specifying any initial test.